ClojureBridge/tones/curriculum/01-piano-chords.md

 ![chord](img/chords_c3.png)

-Meg realized that Overtone's `chord` function was a handy chords generator, which returns three chord in digits.
+Meg realized that Overtone's `chord` function was a handy chords generator, which returns three numbers of the chord.
-Too learn how to use `chord` function, Meg looked at the document.
+Too see how to use `chord` function, Meg looked at the document.
 She moved the cursor right next to the function name *chord*, right clicked and selected "show docs".